aragon/aragon-wiki/docs/documentation/tutorials/DAO_Workshop_Testnet_by_joselfgaray.md

 <a href="https://www.youtube.com/watch?v=AqjIWmiAidw"><img src="../images/dao_workshop_fight_for_freedom.png" /></a>

 ### Getting Started
 So, you’ve decided you’re creating an organization in 21st century fashion?
 Awesome!
-Let’s dive into the 3 simple steps you have to follow to get started using the software that will facilitate the organization’s operations from now on.
+Let’s dive into the **3 simple steps** you have to follow to get started using the software that will facilitate the organization’s operations from now on.

 #### 🍼 Step 1: basic Ethereum tools
 We’ll take for granted you know a little bit about what a blockchain is and what Ethereum does (if not, there’s plenty of information online for you to dive into).
 Yet, some tools and terms might seem confusing, so we’ll outline some very easy to follow definitions about key tools that you must know to set up a DAO.

-Ether: Ethereum’s currency/token.
+**Ether**: Ethereum’s currency/token.
 The fees to set up the organization, vote, etc. will be paid in ether.

-(Rinkeby) Testnet: Ethereum network built for testing purposes where the ether transacted is virtual; doesn’t hold real value.
+**(Rinkeby) Testnet**: Ethereum network built for testing purposes where the ether transacted is virtual; _doesn’t hold real value_.
 Aragon 0.5 — The Architect is deployed on this testnet.
-To get faucet funds for the Rinkeby Testnet, follow this link.
+To get faucet funds for the Rinkeby Testnet, [follow this link](https://faucet.rinkeby.io/).

-MetaMask is a browser extension that allows you to interact with Ethereum Dapps (like Aragon) directly from Chrome, Firefox or Brave.
-More info and installation help can be found here.
+**MetaMask** is a browser extension that allows you to interact with Ethereum Dapps (like Aragon) directly from Chrome, Firefox or Brave.
+More info and installation help can be found [here](https://metamask.io/).

-Etherscan allows you to explore and search the Ethereum blockchain for transactions, addresses, tokens, prices and other activities taking place on Ethereum.
+[**Etherscan**](https://etherscan.io/) allows you to explore and search the Ethereum blockchain for transactions, addresses, tokens, prices and other activities taking place on Ethereum.
 Aragon 0.5 will point us to Etherscan when we want to check transaction history of the apps, and some other activities we’ll see now.

 #### 🐣 Step 2: create the DAO
 Ready to create your DAO?
-Visit aragon.one and click on the blue button on the top right corner that says “Try Aragon Core 0.5”.
+Visit [aragon.one](https://aragon.one/) and click on the blue button on the top right corner that says “Try Aragon Core 0.5”.
 That will open up a very intuitive initial menu where you must provide the basic infrastructure of your organization.

 ![](images/dao_workshop02.png)